 Update Security Credentials (KRP) (SRV 6.15.1)

-The S1SP shall undertake the processing required by Clause 18.65(c).
+The S1SP shall undertake the processing required by Clause19.
 For clarity, since the Service Request is not to effect a change of control, any value in the RemotePartyFloorSequenceNumber field shall be discarded.

 Update Security Credentials (CoS) (SRV 6.23)